Equity Release For Over 70s Your 2026 Guide

 Most equity release plans open to those aged 55 are based on interest roll-up, or you can pay up to 10% (on select plans) interest each year without penalties because of early repayment charges.

-Equity release for over the 70s tends to have more flexibility to suit different needs.
+Equity release for those over 70 tends to have more flexibility to suit different needs.
 One of these is considering joint applications, as the financial situation may change when one partner passes away or moves into long-term care.

 Based on a joint application, both incomes are included, meaning you can contribute up to 100% of the interest, but only when the two pension incomes are available.